-The District received the Association of California Water Agencies Region 5 Outstanding Outreach Participation Award.
-The District entered in a drought tolerant landscape display in the Monterey County Fair and was awarded second place in the Water-Wise Landscape category, and second place in the category of Gardens of Monterey County: Featuring Native/Drought Tolerant Landscaping, by the Water Awareness Committee of Monterey County.
+The District received the Association of California Water Agencies (ACWA) Most Active Small Agency of 2017 award and ACWA's Top Outreach Participation Agency in ACWA Region 5 award.
+District also entered into a drought tolerant landscape display in the Monterey County Fair and was awarded first place in the Water-Wise Landscape category.